Winter Weather Favorites: Hearty Recipes to Warm You Up

 Step 1 – Over medium heat, melt the butter in a large skillet.

-Between these three recipes, there should be at least one that is perfect for anybody.
-Whether you like the creamy, briny flavor of oyster stew, the richness of potato soup, or the heat and heartiness of chili, these dishes should get you through the winter.
-This weekend pull out your large soup pot, set aside a few hours, and make that meal that will warm you up in even the nastiest weather.
+These winter weather favorites will surely provide warmth and comfort during the cold months.
+Between these three recipes, there should be at least one that satisfies everyone.
+Whether you prefer the creamy, briny flavor of oyster stew, the richness of potato soup, or the hearty warmth of chili, these dishes will get you through the winter.
+This weekend, pull out your large soup pot, set aside a few hours, and make a meal that will warm you up even in the nastiest weather.

 Did you try any of these winter weather favorites recipes?
 Let us know how they turned out in the comment section below!